Creating Automatic Payment Rules

 This article will outline how to create Automatic Payment Rules.
-These are necessary in order to enroll your customers in Automatic Payments.
+These are necessary in order to enrol your customers in Automatic Payments.
 This article will review the five different types of rules you can create and how to create them.

 You will be brought to the page below:

 2. Choose what day you want invoices to be charged.
-To do this you will use the drop down menu shown above.
+To do this you will use the drop-down menu shown above.
 Please note: all invoices in automatic payments must follow the same rule, you cannot create different charge dates for different customers.

 And then click the green "Add New Rule" button: